-Figures 1-4 show the time series evolution of the well-being measures we assess in this paper; that is, household income, poverty rates, and health care spending.
-In each figure, we compare the data for the young and the elderly to distinguish economy-wide trends and impacts of social security benefits.
-Also, we index the data, setting the starting value as 100 to assess the relative performance of income, poverty, and health of the elderly.
-The following key facts are observed from the figures.
+Figures 1-3 show the time series evolution of the well-being measures we assess in this paper; that is, household income and poverty rates.
+In each figure, we compare the data for the young and the elderly to distinguish economy-wide trends and impacts of public pension benefits.
+Also, we index the data, setting the starting value as 100 to assess the relative performance of income and poverty of the elderly.
+The following two facts are observed from the figures.

-- (1) Figure 1 shows the evolution of after-tax, equivalized household income during 1980 and 1998.
+(1) Figure 1 shows the evolution of after-tax, adjusted household income during 1980 and 1998.
 Average income rose steadily until the mid-1990s for the elderly, followed by a small fall reflecting the stagnant economy.
 Also, the income of the elderly did not increase as much as that of the young over the 1990s.
-A long-term downtrend of labor force participation among the elderly9 more than offset the impact of an increase in social security benefits, at least partly leading to the underperformance of the elderly's income growth.
-Moreover, growth of social security benefits have been decelerating over the past two decades as discussed later. - (2) Figures 2 and 3 show time series movements of poverty rates based on equivalized, after-tax household income.
+A longterm downtrend of labor force participation among the elderly9 more than offset the impact of an increase in public pension benefits, at least partly leading to the underperformance of the income growth for the elderly.
+Moreover, growth of public pension benefits have been decelerating over the past two decades as discussed later.

+(2) Figures 2 and 3 showytime series movements of poverty rates based on adjusted, after-tax household income.
 Figure 2 measures relative poverty, which is defined as the share of the elderly and young living below the 40 percent of the median income of the young in each survey year.
-Relative poverty shows a remarkable uptrend for both the elderly and young (except for a temporary drop in 1986).10 The parallel movements suggest that widening inequality is attributable to some economy-wide factors, and that social security benefits fail to redistribute income among the elderly sufficiently to reduce inequality.
+Relative poverty shows a remarkable uptrend for both the elderly and young (except for a temporary drop in 1986).10 The parallel movements suggest that widening inequality is attributable to some economywide factors, and that public pension benefits fail to redistribute income among the elderly sufficiently to reduce inequality.
 Figure 3 indicates the evolution of absolute poverty, which is defined as the share of the elderly and young living below the 40 percent of the median income of the young in 1980.
-This figure reflects the combination of the results shown in Figures 1 and 2, and indicates that an uptrend of household income has more than offset the upward momentum of income inequality for both the elderly and young. - (3) Figure 4 examines the time-series evolution of average health care benefits.
-There is a widening gap between rising benefits for the elderly and relatively stable benefits for the young.
-This is not necessarily evidence of a relative deterioration in the health status of the elderly.
-An increasing share of the very old (aged 70 years and above) probably adds to average health care benefits among the elderly.
+This figure reflects the combination of the results shown in Figures 1 and 2, and indicates that an uptrend of household income has more than offset the upward momentum of income inequality for both the elderly and young.